xanderdunn/eclrep/README.md

 For training/finetuning: note that backpropagation of an mLSTM of this size is very memory intensive, and the primary determinant of memory use is the max length of the input sequence rather than the batch size.
 We have finetuned on GFP-like fluorescent proteins (~120-280aa) on a p3.2xlarge instance (aws) with 16G GPU memory successfully.
 Higher memory hardware should accommodate larger sequences, as will using one of the smaller pre-trained models (64 or 256).

-## Quick-start
+## Setup

-0. System requirements: NVIDIA CUDA 8.0 (V8.0.61), NVIDIA cuDNN 6.0.21, NVIDIA GPU Driver 410.79 (though == 361.93 or >= 375.51 should work.
+- System requirements: NVIDIA CUDA 8.0 (V8.0.61), NVIDIA cuDNN 6.0.21, NVIDIA GPU Driver 410.79 (though == 361.93 or >= 375.51 should work.
 Untested), nvidia-docker.
-We use the AWS [Deep Learning Base AMI for Ubuntu](https://aws.amazon.com/marketplace/pp/B077GCZ4GR) (tested on version 17.0 ami-0ff00f007c727c376), which has these requirements pre-configured.
+The 64-unit model should be OK to run on any machine.
+The full-sized model will require a machine with more than 16GB of GPU RAM.
-1. Build docker: `docker build -f docker/Dockerfile.gpu -t unirep-gpu .` This step pulls the Tensorflow 1.3 GPU image and installs a few required python packages.
+- Build docker: `docker build -f docker/Dockerfile.gpu -t eclrep-gpu .` This step pulls the Tensorflow 1.3 GPU image and installs a few required python packages.
 Note that Tensorflow pulls from Ubuntu 16.04.
-2. Run docker: `docker/run_gpu_docker.sh`.
+- Run docker: `docker/run_gpu_docker.sh`.
 This will launch Jupyter.
 Copy and paste the provided URL into your browser.
 Note that if you are running this code on a remote machine you will need to set up port forwarding between your local machine and your remote machine.
 See this [example](https://coderwall.com/p/ohk6cg/remote-access-to-ipython-notebooks-via-ssh) (note that in our case jupyter is serving port 8888, not 8889 as the example describes).
-3. Open up the `unirep_tutorial.ipynb` notebook and get started.
-The 64-unit model should be OK to run on any machine.
-The full-sized model will require a machine with more than 16GB of GPU RAM.
+- Open up the `unirep_tutorial.ipynb` notebook and get started.

-### Weight files
+## Weight files

 The `unirep_tutorial.ipynb` notebook downloads the needed weight files for the 64-unit and 1900-unit UniRep models.